 What Is Build America, Buy America Act (BABA) Compliance?

 Build America, Buy America Act compliance is broken down into two types of requirements.
-First, the infrastructure project must be eligible, and second, the materials used must satisfy Domestic Content standards.
+First, the infrastructure project must be eligible, and second, the materials used must satisfy domestic content standards.

 Infrastructure Requirements